thorstenalpers/AI-Playground-DeepSeek-and-WPF/README.md

   --version 1.15.0 \
   -f "./infrastructure/charts/ollama/values.yaml" \
   --wait

+# install a permanent port-forwarding using a nodeport
+helm upgrade --install ingress-nodeports "./infrastructure/charts/ingress-nodeports/" \
+  --wait
 ```

-The WebUI will be available at http://open-webui.localhost
+The WebUI will be also available at http://open-webui.localhost

 ## 📂 Project Structure